 The school is a bronze member of the Durham Schools’ Sports’ Partnership making use of an FA primary football league, netball league, dance festival and early years’ provision such as balance bikes training for improved physical development.

-Neither our use of coaches or our SSP membership are funded by the sports’ premium to ensure provision is sustainable once the funding ends.
+Neither our use of coaches or our SSP membership are funded by the PE and sports’ premium.
+This ensures provision is sustainable once the funding ends.

 As part of our provision on offer, pupils with special educational needs are planned for very carefully in school.
 This is a key aspect of PE, as pupils may need more physical and/or emotional support in different activities.
 In contrast to this, pupils with SEND may also find a sense of confidence, freedom and competence in PE lessons.
 It is always a priority for us to ensure that pupils are taught the skills that they need to develop their physical skills further.
 This was important when we were awarded the inclusive ‘Centre of Excellence’ award in late 2020.
 It is crucial for us that our pupils with SEND make progress, and move on from where they are in their learning journey.
 This provision may look very different to our other pupils, through differentiation and modification of the curriculum.
 Our decisions are made in consultation with the SENDCo, Mrs Firth, who advises and supports members of staff with their provision.